 A 3-day-safari ex Telupid (or Sandakan), inc. of driving (up to 6 hours/day), lodging (discount available if opt for camping, or if camping is the only option), all meals, DFR fees (conservation, vehicle, guide), and interpretation, starts from only RMXX00/pax.
 Do write in to enquire, and discuss customization for visits to other places.

-Your trip will not only pay to sustain the facilities and enforcement of Deramakot, but also supports the work of this portal, and Borneo Sun Bear Conservation Centre (BSBCC).
+Your trip will not only pay to sustain the facilities and enforcement of Deramakot, but also supports the work of this portal.
 Feel free to contribute more to these causes, or other conservation initiatives.

 Our safari itinerary is basically EAT, SLEEP, DRIVE, and repeat.
 Sometimes you may choose to walk and swim, too.
-Best part is you get to learn more about tropical rainforest from a local naturalist or ecologist (Lerry, Vincen, etc.).
+Best part is you get to learn more about tropical rainforest from a local scientist or naturalist.
 We prefer to keep the group small, for obvious reasons.

 Our rough plan to see a clouded leopard in the wild: